Operators & Expressions

 sizeof

 sizeof returns the size in bytes of a type or variable.
-It is evaluated at compile time, not runtime.
+It is evaluated at compile time; the operand is not executed.

 printf("int: %zu bytes\n", sizeof(int)); /* 4 */